-This event is part of a series for the Spring 2021 Public Humanities Seminar on “Shakespeare and Race” led by Dr. Santos.
+Spring 2021 Public Humanities Seminar Series on “Shakespeare and Race” led by Dr. Santos.
 All events are free and open to everyone.
 Live captioning will be provided, and recordings will be made available after each event.
 To learn more about the series go to our events page.

 Watch.
 Listen.
 Read.